Automated Genomic Interpretation via Concept Bottleneck Models for Medical Robotics: Introduction

 Overall, our contributions are summarized as follows: 1.
-We are the first to combine Chaos Game Representation (CGR) with CBMs for DNA discrimination, yielding a molecular-level, interpretable perception framework that can be seamlessly embedded into medical-robot pipelines—demonstrating potential for human–robot collaborative diagnosis.
-2. We propose a joint optimization strategy that simultaneously minimizes task classification loss and concept-consistency loss, preserving accuracy while improving the reliability and interpretability of concept predictions.
-3. We design an explanation interface that translates the model’s decision process into clinician-understandable evidence, enabling robots to “explain to humans” and increasing clinical adoptability and transparency in collaboration.
-4. We introduce a Recommendation Layer that maps explanations into actionable next-step suggestions, closing the loop from explainable perception to executable recommendations.
-We further provide a system-level integration case to highlight robotic relevance.
-Our framework is shown in Fig. \ref{arch}.
+We combine CGR with CBMs for DNA discrimination, yielding a molecular-level interpretable perception framework that can be embedded into medical-robot pipelines, demonstrating potential for human–robot collaborative diagnosis.
+2. We propose a joint optimization strategy that minimizes classification loss and concept-consistency loss, preserving accuracy while improving the reliability and interpretability of concept predictions.
+3. We design an explanation interface that translates the model’s decision process into clinician-understandable evidence, enabling robots to explain their reasoning and improving clinical transparency and adoption.
+4. We introduce a Recommendation Layer that maps explanations into actionable suggestions, closing the loop from explainable perception to executable decisions and highlighting the system’s relevance for robotic integration.
+The overall framework is shown in Fig.~\ref{arch}.